Greece Moments Greece Moments

 Naves Suites, Ermoupoli

 Compact aparthotel above the waterfront.
 Elegant rooms with beautiful views from the balcony.
-Only two minutes to the city center.
+Only two minutes from the city center.

 ➲ To book Naves Suites*